 SHERILL ANDROSKY

-Comes from a local pioneer family, whose pictures are displayed within the museum’s collection.
+Sherill is a local pioneer family member.
+Several of their pictures are displayed throughout the museum’s collection.

 John Barnes